Is Influencer Marketing Still Effective in 2026? — What 5,685 Collaborations Reveal

 Naver search trends show a 42% drop in "influencer marketing" interest.
 Is it really over?
 Actual YouTube collaboration data tells a different story.

-"Influencer marketing is dead" is a claim you hear frequently in the industry.
-Naver DataLab shows a 42% decline in search interest over the past 60 days, and questions like "Is influencer marketing effective?" keep appearing on Naver Knowledge iN.
+"Influencer marketing is dead" is a claim you hear frequently in the Korean marketing industry.
+Naver DataLab shows a 42% decline in search interest over the past 60 days, and questions like "Is influencer marketing effective?" keep appearing on Naver Knowledge iN, a popular Q&A platform.

 But tracking YouTube collaborations on the Dhesy platform over the past 3 months paints a different picture.
 After removing package deal duplicates and counting only unique collaborations, there were 5,685 brand-creator partnerships.
 2,241 brands and 1,761 creators participated.
-The market hasn't shrunk — the search frequency for the term "influencer marketing" has decreased, while execution has become routine.
+The market hasn't shrunk — the term "influencer marketing" has simply become so routine that people stopped searching for it.

 Global market size supports this.
-According to Fortune Business Insights, the influencer marketing platform market is projected at $27.54 billion (approximately 40 trillion KRW) in 2026, with an annual growth rate of 15.9%.
+According to Fortune Business Insights, the influencer marketing platform market is projected at $27.54 billion in 2026, with an annual growth rate of 15.9%.

 Where the Money Flows — and Where It Doesn't

 Which industries are most actively collaborating with YouTube creators?
-Here's the data from the past 3 months by sector.
+Here's the breakdown from the past 3 months.

 Collaborations by Industry (Last 3 Months)